-The Joint Hindu Family Business is a family business involves only the members of the family.
+The Joint Hindu Family Business is a family business that involves only the members of the family.

 Meaning: Joint Hindu Family Business is a different type of organization, which is found only in India.
 As the name suggests, it is the type of organization in which all the members of Hindu Undivided Family manage and control the business with the direction of the head of the family.
 It is not a Partnership.
 It is just like a Partnership where only the members of the family can take part.
 It is not even sole trading concern, but it is enlargement of sole trading concern in which continuity is guaranteed.
 The business is carried on from generation to generation.
 It comes into existence by the operation of Hindu law.
 It is the result of Hindu Undivided Family system followed in India.
 Wherever there is a Hindu Undivided Family, there is the scope of Joint Hindu Family Business.

 Joint Hindu Family Business, though is an enlarged form of sole trading concern it enjoys stability.
 It is given due recognition by the Income Tax Act, 1961, and by the Joint Hindu Succession Act, 1956, but it lacks legal status.
-Status of Joint Hindu Family firm and its members is one and the same.
+Status of Joint Hindu Family firm and its members is the same.

 Membership: The membership of Joint Hindu Family Business is restricted only to members of the family.
-Members of the family are called ‘co-parceners’.
-Before 1956, female members of the family were not having equal rights with male members but the Hindu Succession Act, 1956, has its provisions for female members also.
-The business is controlled by the head of the family called as ‘Karta’.
+Members of the family are called ‘co-parceners.’
+Before 1956, female members of the family were not having equal rights with male members, but the Hindu Succession Act, 1956, has its provisions for female members also.
+The head of the family controls the business called ‘Karta.’
 Karta and co-parceners are usually male members.